carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 Several options can help:
 - Ask participants to type their name into the Etherpad when they join, then complete check-ins after the session.
 - Use breaks or icebreakers as an opportunity to check people in.
--If possible, have a co-host share slides while you manage Pretix.
+- If possible, have a co-host share slides while you manage Pretix.
 - Some hosts find it helpful to log into Pretix on their phone while hosting from their computer.